mshmsh5000/northstar/documentation/endpoints/users.md

 ```

 ## Update a User
 Update a user resource.
 This can be retrieved with the user's Northstar ID or the source ID (`drupal_id`).
-This endpoint requires an API key with `admin` scope.
+This requires either the `admin` scope, or "admin" or "staff" role with the appropriate scope.

 ```
 PUT /v1/users/_id/<user_id>